[toc] Unlike Valor, Glory points can only be earned in the Competitive PVP mode in Destiny 2.

 Rant aside, this is why Glory ranks and the Survival playlist are now more important than ever.

-If you are average or below-average and are looking for a place where you can slowly improve as you slowly face tougher opponents, Survival and Elimination are the only places you have left.
+If you are average or below-average and are looking for a place where you can slowly improve as you face gradually tougher opponents, Survival and Elimination are the only places you have left.

 Hopefully, you are now more enticed to give it a shot.
 But how does it work?